Control-D-Inc/ctrld/README.md

 Once you run the above command, the following things will happen:
 - You resolver configuration will be fetched from the API, and config file templated with the resolver data
 - Application will start as a service, and keep running (even after reboot) until you run the `stop` or `uninstall` sub-commands
-- All physical network interface will be updated to use the listener started by the service or dnsmasq upstream will be switched to `ctrld`
+- All physical network interface will be updated to use the listener started by the service
 - All DNS queries will be sent to the listener

 ## Manual Configuration